Expect delays due to road construction.

 First, download and complete the Wilderness Reservation Request Form.

-It may take several weeks to receive a reply regarding your application for a wilderness reservation.
-During this initial two week period the park can receive 800-1,000 reservation requests.
-Each one is processed by hand with usually only 2-3 rangers assigned to this duty.
+Requests received in March, April and May could take up to six weeks to process because of the large number of applications.
+During this initial two week period (March 15-31) the park will receive around 1,400 or more reservation requests.
+Each one is processed by hand with usually only 2 rangers assigned to this duty.
 It will be well into May before this initial batch of reservation requests are completed.
-This means you may not get a reply from the park for some weeks. as the season goes on and the initial pile of requests are whittled down, the park is able to process and reply to reservation requests in a few days.
+This means you may not get a reply from the park for some weeks, depending on when your request is processed.
+As the season goes on and the initial pile of requests are whittled down, the park is able to process and reply to reservation requests in 1-2 days.

 If your reservation request is successfully processed you will receive a confirmation letter that shows your itinerary.
 Please note that this confirmation letter is NOT your permit.
 You must come into a Ranger Station to get your permit.
 If we are not able to process you reservation request you will receive a letter stating why, and what your options are.
 If we cannot book a reservation for you, you will not be charged a reservation fee.

 What you need to pick up your permit